 “Into the Spider-Verse” is a film loaded start-to-finish with fan service and I was surprised at how well most of it landed.
 Great bits from nearly every pop culture iteration of Spider-Man are scattered all through it.
 And whatever you do stay for end credits scene.
 It’s fabulous and well worth the wait.

 So where to land on this highly praised sure-fire award winner?
 The voice acting is fantastic, the animation (when not drowning in its style) is ground-breaking, and the film’s message offers hope and encouragement.
 But then you run into the storytelling – a frustrating swirl of highs and lows that shortchanges its most interesting component and emotional core.
 That’s what would have made this a truly stand-out superhero picture.
-Instead it feels a little like all the others, only with a fresh and beautifully animated coat of paint on it.
+Instead it feels a little like all the others, only with a beautifully animated new coat of paint.

 VERDICT – 3 STARS